edwardjrp/callcenter_manager/README.md

  #TODO

-- <del>Cant create several clients in a row because the add button looses its event binding</del>

-- the test above does not pass if the phone number are the same and the ext are different
+- the test for clearing the form if the phone number are the same and the ext are different is not passing

 - Currently is not clearing the user data when I clear the ext only working for replace

-- <del>Need to format phone on blur</del>

-- Need to add idnumber

-- <del>Need to add addresses</del>

 - add functionality to the cancel button

-- need to add store selection
+- need to complete and test store selection

-- need to add "add phone"

-- need to add "add address"

 - add clear when address dependencies change

-- add popover on client create

-- <del>test for address presence</del>

-- categories with unit types cant have multi

-- categories with unit types cant have options unset

-- categories with multi cant have options unit types

-- <del>regex that parses the options is outdated [WLR] is now [W12]</del>

-- <del>cartproduct quantity is now decimal and should be integer</del>
+- update destination store when service method changes

-- cart is missing item update
+- cart is missing items edit

-- <del>aggregating items should check binding id to see if we are adding to a combined element</del>

-- back  links missing in admin section
+- back links missing in most admin sections

 - Implementar dicontinuado/borrado store, coupons and products/ have to add discontinued to products to allow reimporting

 - socket.io sometimes return 'transport end (undefined)' and ignores messages

 - request.js crashes when destination host is unreachable

+- settings section is missing

+- agents section is missing

+- add resports section

+- add coupons

+- add import section